ttappr/nicktracker/README.md

 **PLEASE USE THIS TOOL WITH MATURITY AND DISCRETION** *(be responsible - don't be a creeper)***.**

-This tool is mainly intended for channel moderators.

 This addon builds a database of metadata for each visitor to a channel.
 With this information, it can identify users despite them changing nicknames or accounts (in many cases).
 This addon works best on IRC networks that, by